rainerstudhalter/studhalter.dev/README.md

 ## Todo
 - License
+- RSS Feed
+- Projects
+- Blog
-- implement superforms.rocks (maybe)
+- Implement superforms.rocks (maybe)
-- contact: server side lang
+- Contact: server side lang
-- projects
-- blog
 - LightSwitch
 - Tests

 ## License
+Currently UNLICENSED.

+I want the code to be licensed under MIT, but exclude personal details (name, address, images, etc...), my previous employers and that sort of content from being covered by the MIT license.

 Maybe someone can help me figure out on how to implement this.
-I want the code to be licensed under MIT, but exclude personal details (name, address, images, etc...), my previous employers and that sort of content from being covered by the MIT license.